-In 2019, Paramount spent approximately \$29.4 million on abandonment and reclamation activities, abandoned 104 inactive wells, decommissioned 54 pipelines and received reclamation certificates from the Alberta Energy Regulator respecting 90 wells.
+In 2020, Paramount spent approximately \$35.0 million on abandonment and reclamation activities.
+An additional \$4 million of abandonment and reclamation activities was funded under the Alberta Site Rehabilitation Program in 2020.
+In 2020, Paramount abandoned 254 inactive wells, decommissioned 250 pipelines and received 68 reclamation certificates from the Alberta Energy Regulator.